cyscale/cyscale.com/src/markdown/blog/2023-04-13-protecting-your-cloud-native-infrastructure-how-to-build-a-comprehensive-security-plan.md

 It’s easy to fall short when securing your cloud environment; we know how difficult it is to obtain contextual visibility, check all of your resources, and implement remediation as fast as possible.
 But we've got you covered.

+If you have a robust security posture, DevOps teams can streamline the software development lifecycle of native apps and shift their attention to important aspects.

 These are the steps to secure your cloud-native infrastructure:

 * ensure you have good visibility over your environment,
 * fix all findings and reach a robust cloud security posture,
 * continuously monitor your infrastructure.

-Using the Cyscale platform, you have access to several powerful dashboards that enable you to see, in real-time, your assets, their relationships, misconfigurations, as well as existing accounts and IAM permissions.
+Using the Cyscale cloud platform, you have access to several powerful dashboards that enable you to see, in real-time, your assets, their relationships, misconfigurations, as well as existing accounts and IAM permissions.
 Gain complete visibility using:

 * A general dashboard, with an overall view of the company’s cloud environments, as well as an asset inventory,
 * A [Data Security Dashboard](https://cyscale.com/blog/data-security-dashboard/), which delivers a comprehensive view over data at rest storage assets and keys, using DSPM (Data Security Posture Management) capabilities,
 * [An Identity Dashboard](https://cyscale.com/blog/check-for-least-privilege/), that helps users understand the impact of IAM permissions.

-Besides these dashboards, you have access to 400+ controls across multiple cloud service providers such as AWS, Azure, and Google Cloud that check your entire infrastructure for misconfigurations.
-On top of this, you get remediation steps that help you adjust your settings in no time.
+Besides these dashboards, you have access to 400+ controls across multiple public cloud service providers such as AWS (Amazon Web Services), Microsoft Azure, and Google Cloud that check your entire infrastructure for misconfigurations.
+On top of this, you get remediation steps that help you adjust your settings in no time, even if you’re using multi-cloud workloads.